 2. Think of possible risks

 As exciting as it is to launch a new project or product, sometimes failure can be hardly avoided.
 There is always a risk of delays or incompletion of a particular stage in the process.
 Considering the risks in advance often makes it possible to avoid them altogether.

 3. Interview stakeholders and experts

 For research purposes, it's useful to talk to stakeholders, survey them, and see what they can bring to the table.
 It's also reasonable to interview people in different departments at the company if their expertise may clarify the project and its objectives.

 4. Choose a system to assign tasks

-Needless to say an organized approach plays an important role in any process.
-In case of an implementation plan, cooperation and an accessible system for task assignments hugely matter.
+Needless to say, an organized approach plays an important role in any process.
+In the case of an implementation plan, cooperation and an accessible system for task assignments hugely matter.
 The choice of the system should also reflect the possibility of keeping coherent documentation and tracking.

 5. Decide how to allocate resources effectively

 The team needs to leverage the resources at hand.
 This applies to the budget, available capital, and team members' skills.
-To avoid confusion and disruptions along the way, teams should carefully revise the resources and decide how they will allocate them to achieving every milestone and producing satisfactory results.
+To avoid confusion and disruptions along the way, teams should carefully revise the resources and decide how they will allocate them to achieve every milestone and produce satisfactory results.